Home > Products > Mechanical Valve > Shuttle Valve

 What Is A Shuttle Valve ?

-Shuttle valves are widely used in both hydraulic and pneumatic systems and can also be referred to as "pneumatic shuttle valve" and "hydraulic shuttle valve."
+Shuttle valve is widely used in both hydraulic and pneumatic systems and can also be referred to as "pneumatic shuttle valve" and "hydraulic shuttle valve."

 What Is The Function Of Shuttle Valve ?